Unpaid HOA Dues In [market_city]

 Negotiating a Payment Plan: Options for Homeowners Facing Financial Hardship

-By staying informed and acting promptly, property owners and investor home buyers in Detroit and other cities in Michigan can effectively manage the challenges of delinquent HOA dues.
+By staying informed and acting promptly, property owners and investor home buyers in Detroit and other Michigan cities can effectively manage the challenges posed by delinquent HOA dues.

 Lien Placement on Your Property: How and When HOAs Secure a Lien